CZ P-09 C Nocturne Review: Home Run or Foul Ball?

 The Bottom Line

-The P-09 C Nocturne has a unique set of nice features that make it appealing for all-around use, but reliability issues hold it back.
+The P-09 C Nocturne has a unique set of nice features that make it appealing for all-around use.
+However, this gun did have to be sent back to iron out some reliability issues.

 CZ is no stranger to making double-action/single-action hammer-fired pistols.